-Applications will be evaluated for their expected impact, the quality of the open source software project(s) involved, the feasibility of the proposal, and their diversity, equity, and inclusion statement-each of which will be assessed through quantitative and qualitative factors.
+Applications will be evaluated for their expected impact, the quality of the open source project(s) involved, and the feasibility of the proposal, each of which will be assessed through quantitative and qualitative factors.
 Relevant materials will be provided by the applicants and obtained by CZI from publicly available sources where possible (e.g., GitHub or other public code repositories).
-Quantitative metrics on software projects will be optional in the application form.
+Quantitative metrics on projects will be optional in the application form.
 Independent expert review will be solicited, and final decisions will be made by CZI staff in consultation with our expert advisors.

-Impact will assess the importance of the open source software project(s) involved in the proposal to science and the open source ecosystem, in alignment with our mission to support the science and technology that will make it possible to cure, prevent, or manage all diseases by the end of the century.
+Impact will assess the importance of the open source project(s) involved in the proposal to science and the open source ecosystem, in alignment with our mission to support the science and technology that will make it possible to cure, prevent, or manage all diseases by the end of the century.
 Reviewers will evaluate:

-- Demonstrated scientific impact of the software project, - The value to the software project provided by the proposed scope of work, - The role of the software project in the scientific open source ecosystem, and - Alignment of the software project to areas currently prioritized by CZI Science in accordance with our mission (e.g. imaging, cell biology, genomics).
+- Demonstrated scientific impact of the project - The value to the project provided by the proposed scope of work - The role of the project in the scientific open source ecosystem

+• Alignment of the project to areas currently prioritized by CZI Science in accordance with our mission (e.g. imaging, cell biology, genomics)